TylerCof/Change_Count_Machine/README.md

      ```
 2. Enter the desired monetary amount in the input field.
 3. Click "Calculate" to view the denomination breakdown.
+4. Click "View History" to view saved calculations.
+5. Click "Clear" to clear saved calculations (will need to confirm your choice).

 ## Example
 ### Input